scottaw66/scottwillsey/src/content/now/now.md

 ### Podcasts

+- [Merchant Ivory Godzilla - The Incomparable Mothership #699 - The Incomparable](https://www.theincomparable.com/theincomparable/699/) *A really good synopsis and review of Godzilla Minus Zero.*
 - [Best of The Weekly Planet 2023 - The Weekly Planet | Acast](https://shows.acast.com/theweeklyplanet/episodes/best-of-the-weekly-planet-2023) *These guys are just hilarious.*

 ### Books

 - [My Murder](https://books.apple.com/us/book/my-murder/id6443695501) *This is an unexpectedly hard to put down book.
 It's pretty compelling.*
-- [Hacks, Leaks, and Revelations: The Art of Analyzing Hacked and Leaked Data by Micah Lee](https://hacksandleaks.com/) *This is a technical manual, not a history or novel, but it is **fascinating**.*
+- [Hacks, Leaks, and Revelations: The Art of Analyzing Hacked and Leaked Data by Micah Lee](https://hacksandleaks.com/) *This is more technical manual than history or novel, but it is **fascinating**.
+It's really a how-to of sensitive data analysis.*
 - [Endless Loop: The History of the BASIC Programming Language (Beginner's All-purpose Symbolic Instruction Code)](https://www.amazon.com/Endless-Loop-Programming-All-purpose-Instruction/dp/1974277070) *It's just fun.*
 - [The Confusion](https://books.apple.com/us/book/the-confusion/id360608725) *This one might take the rest of my life to get through.
 It's very enjoyable, but Neal Stephenson never met a detail he didn't love to throw in as a 15 page aside.*

 ### Movies and TV

 - [Godzilla Minus One](https://en.wikipedia.org/wiki/Godzilla_Minus_One) *This is better than anything the Monsterverse has given us.
-You will feel the feels.*
+You will feel the feels.
+So many layers, and I'm not talking about scales on a giant lizard.*
 - [Monarch: Legacy of Monsters](https://tv.apple.com/us/show/monarch-legacy-of-monsters/umc.cmc.62l8x0ixrhyq3yaqa5y8yo7ew) *I'm sticking with it, even though the quality is a little up and down.*
 - [Slow Horses](https://tv.apple.com/us/show/slow-horses/umc.cmc.2szz3fdt71tl1ulnbp8utgq5o) *Top.Notch.TV.*
 - [The Last of Us](https://www.hbo.com/the-last-of-us) *Human fungal infections are on the rise, so this hits a little too close to home, maybe, but I'm kind of enjoying it.*